jamiejamiebobamie/Tweet-Generator-from-Markov-Models/readme.md

 ## Deployment

-The live site: http://dead-tweet-gen.herokuapp.com contains the working Markov model.
-Please visit the site to playaround with the built model.
+Click here for the live site: http://dead-tweet-gen.herokuapp.com.

 ## Built With